top of page

 Before opening my private practice in 2021, I worked in a variety of settings such as group private practice, outpatient clinics, psychiatric hospitals, and with the local court system.
 These professional experiences provide me with valuable insights on the many ways people navigate their mental health with the systems in place.

-Although I have supported clients to address more mental health related challenges than I can list, I consider my specialties as Complex PTSD and ADHD based on my advanced NARM training and my earned clinical and lived experiences.
+Although I have supported clients to address more mental health related challenges than I can list, I consider my specialties as Complex PTSD and ADHD based on my advanced therapy training and my earned clinical and lived experiences.
 I have found both are often intertwined with and can underly chronic anxiety, difficulty managing emotions, and struggles with coping mechanisms to where they impact self-esteem, important relationships, and the ability to maintain chosen responsibilities.

 Regarding some personal history, I am a first-generation Filipino American immigrant, raised mostly in the Dallas-Fort Worth area.
 Outside of Texas, I have familiarity with life in Chicago, Illinois, Manila, Philippines, and Wellington, New Zealand.
 This also shapes my work, and allows me to honor the cultural complexity each client brings into the room.

-In my personal time, I enjoy painting abstract landscapes, learning more about Pan-Indigenous psychology, writing and often re-writing information on what I have learned for my practice and other organizations, exploring new nature spaces, and nurturing relationships within my family of origin and family by marriage.
+In my personal time, I enjoy painting abstract landscapes, learning more about pan-indigenous psychology, writing and often re-writing information on what I have learned for my practice and other organizations, exploring new nature spaces, and nurturing relationships within my family of origin and family by marriage.

 Although it doesn't paint the entire picture, I resonate with the INFP-A personality in my love for creativity and authenticity, sensitivity to others, and appreciation of nature.